-The two tear drops represent the male (yang) and female (yin) properties of chi energy.
+The two tear drop shapes of opposing colors are referred to as fishes (carp or koi) in tai chi, and they represent the male (yang) and female (yin) properties of chi energy.
+Perfectly in proportion, they show that these two energies not only oppose one another, but they exist in harmony.
 These properties are found in all matter since chi exists in all things.
 Male energy is light (white) and active.
 Female energy is dark (black) and passive.
 When combined in a balance of power, these two energies create harmony or what is known as chi.
 This is the same balance of energy that feng shui applications can achieve inside and outside your home.
+In tai chi, this represents the active and inactive form in the martial art, coming together to create a balanced and harmonious whole.
+It also represents the differences between the active, hard movements and the passive, yielding movements of tai chi.

 Ten Thousand Things